Lesson 3: How to switch to a new savings account

 6. Optional: Phase-out your old accounts

-Not everyone will want to leave their old bank completely - you may want to keep it live for a while yet for various reasons.
+Not everyone will want to leave their old bank completely – you may want to keep your old account going for a while for various reasons.
 If you do plan on closing your account once your new one is up and running, you’re going to have to do a few things first:

 - Change over any online shopping portals that have your card details, like PayPal, ASOS, Amazon, iTunes/Google Play, Spotify and other subscription services.